IvarHenckel/LearningBash/README.md

 Iv'e used a lot of sources but currently following this one: https://www.youtube.com/watch?v=e7BufAVwDiM

-7 m 42 s in to the video
+2 h 53 m 01 s in to the video

 ## Initial Notes about Bash
 Bash = A CLI / Shell to interact with a computer from the command line.